 In supporting The Hutchins School’s vision to provide an inspirational education where each boy strives to achieve his personal best and is willing to serve his community as an informed and active citizen, locally, nationally and internationally, the mission of the Hutchins Libraries is to empower the students to become effective information users, confident readers and independent and creative lifelong learners.

 The Libraries’ information services are central to the teaching and learning programs of the School.
-They provide up-to-date physical and virtual resources, operating online 24/7 to the Hutchins community through the WorldCat online catalogue, databases and LibGuides portal.
+They provide up-to-date physical and online resources, operating online 24/7 to the Hutchins community through the WorldCat catalogue, databases and LibGuides portal.
 OCLC's WorldShare Management Services is the library management system employed across all Libraries.

 The Library team are proactive in their partnership with classroom teachers and the IT specialists to ensure the integration of literature and a reading culture, information and rich media literacies, ICT and digital technologies to support all students in their research, learning and recreational reading.